appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-22-basic-workflow-customer-download.md

 * Use Case Name - Creating a Basic Workflow for Customer Downloading.

 * Brief Description – This is a basic workflow where the user can download customer from Shopify to SAP B1 with the execution of this basic and easy to use workflow through our portal .
-* Actor – Implements, Developers, Partners
+* Actor – Implementers, Developers, Partners
-* Preconditions – Connection Creation & Touchpoint creation should be done.
+* Preconditions – Organization Creation & Connection Creation
 * Basic Flow –  The user will execute the flow as given below
 1. The user will select the Start node, where the workflow execution will begin
 2. The user will now go to template section and select General Touchpoint.